-The simple reason being they may not get all the required nutrients from their food, however healthy and perfect their diet may be.
+The simple reason is they may not get all the required nutrients from their food, however healthy and perfect their diet may be.
 But, it is also necessary to understand that supplements are not replacements for a proper diet.
 They are just a way to ensure that a pregnant woman is getting all the necessary nutritional elements.

-The health supplements are easy to avail at any pharmacy; but, it is of utmost importance that you start taking them only on the advice of your gynecologist.
+The health supplements are easy to avail of at any pharmacy; but, it is of utmost importance that you start taking them only on the advice of your gynecologist.
 Beware!
 Any wrong consumption can harm you and your baby.
-If you are planning a pregnancy, you should ideally start taking pre-natal vitamins atleast three months before, but under supervision of a doctor.
+If you are planning a pregnancy, you should ideally start taking prenatal vitamins at least three months before, but under the supervision of a doctor.

 Some pregnancy complications may also make it indispensable to consume certain prenatal vitamins.
-Even if you score very high on your diet yet folic acid and iron are given to most pregnant women as it is difficult to get the requisite amounts of these vitamins from food alone.
+Even if you score very high on your diet yet folic acid and iron are given to most pregnant women as it is difficult to get the required amounts of these vitamins from food alone.

 If you do end up taking your vitamins twice a day by mistake, it will not cause any harm.
 However, regular consumption thinking that it is good to take more vitamins can harm you and your baby adversely.
-It is only on the advise and recommendation of your doctor that you should be consuming prenatal vitamins, and only in the recommended amounts.
+It is only on the advice and recommendation of your doctor that you should be consuming prenatal vitamins, and only in the recommended amounts.

-If yours is a planned pregnancy, go for a pre-conception check up and your doctor will assess what prenatal vitamins should you start consuming.
+If yours is a planned pregnancy, go for a pre-conception check-up and your doctor will assess what prenatal vitamins should you start consuming.
 It is suggested that you see a doctor 3 months before conceiving, and thus start taking prenatal vitamins.
-Regular antenatal check ups will also ensure that any lack of nutrition is in the attention of the doctor and can be dealt with immediately.
+Regular antenatal checkups will also ensure that any lack of nutrition is in the attention of the doctor and can be dealt with immediately.

 Some of the most important and common vitamins and minerals that are beneficial to pregnant women are listed below:

-To ensure that you are consuming the adequate amount of folic acid in natural form during pregnancy, you can include green leafy vegetables like spinach, lettuce, broccoli, okra and fruits such as bananas, melons and lemons, orange and tomato juices and beans in your diet.
+To ensure that you are consuming an adequate amount of folic acid in natural form during pregnancy, you can include green leafy vegetables like spinach, lettuce, broccoli, okra, and fruits such as bananas, melons and lemons, orange and tomato juices, and beans in your diet.
 Taking folic acid may also reduce the risk of pre-eclampsia (constriction of blood vessels due to high blood pressure)

 One of the crucial vitamins recommended to pregnant women is Vitamin D as it regulates the amount of calcium and phosphate in a pregnant woman’s body to keep her teeth and bones healthy.
 A fetus should receive enough Vitamin D to ensure its proper bone development as the lack of Vitamin D can lead to rickets, a disease leading to softening of bones.

 Fish with edible bones, such as sardines are also a great source of calcium.
-Tofu, almonds, and green leafy vegetables like broccoli, plus dried fruit such as figs should be made part of your regular diet.
+Tofu, almonds, and green leafy vegetables like broccoli, plus dry fruits such as figs should be made part of your regular diet.
 Your doctor may recommend calcium tablets if need be

 Citrus fruits, tomatoes and bell peppers will provide you with vitamin C, which protects the body cells and keeps them healthy.

 For the baby’s growth and development, iodine is a necessary requirement.
 Since many people have started consuming gourmet salts instead of iodine salts, it could cause a deficiency in a pregnant woman.
 Make sure that you have iodine fortified salt

 Fish is basically the best source of omega -3 fatty acids, and if you are not a fan of seafood, the doctor may prescribe capsules that contain fish oil

 An expecting mother should always remember that her baby’s health depends on her being healthy.
 So, a proper diet and intake of necessary supplements as advised by your gynecologist will ensure a smooth pregnancy and safe delivery.